reforia/reforia.github.io/_tabs/ebp.md

 title: ebp
 ---

-`push ebp esp` gets executed when entering a new function frame.
+`mov ebp esp` gets executed when entering a new function frame.

 From there, the shiny pixels, the glorious fantasies, the heroic tales and the epic battles, the sweet and sorrow, revolution and rebel, blood and sweat, the countless I/O that crafted the imaginary realm, shaped us, the Homo Ludens.